Navigating Change Through Modernization

 Faqir leads CVP’s Technology Modernization Practice and evolves capabilities including Requirements Management & Design, Software Development & Architecture, Automated Infrastructure, and Continuous Testing Enablement.

-Jorja is the Requirements Management and Design Practice Manager, and a lead business analyst and delivery manager for clients across the public health domain.
+Jorja is a lead business analyst and delivery manager for clients across the public health domain.
+She has 19 years of experience assessing missions, strategic goals, and customer needs.

-Kevin is a highly regarded full-stack software architect, DevOps Leader, and IT generalist with 15 years of experience delivering valuable client outcomes through Technology Modernization.
+Kevin is a highly regarded full-stack software architect and IT generalist with 15 years of experience delivering valuable client outcomes through Technology Modernization.

 Conrad is a skilled software architect, developer, and Agile practitioner with experience in designing, implementing, and deploying solutions for cloud and enterprise infrastructures.